-At Peloton, we are committed to providing support and benefits that enable a fulfilling and healthy experience for team members.

-As we continue to evolve as a business, we remain steadfast in supporting our team members. understanding and meeting their needs, and prioritizing their well-being.
-From offering opportunities for both personal and professional development to ensuring pay equity and competitive health care benefits, we aim to support our team members at each stage of their employment journey.
-Our goal is to cultivate an enriching, equitable, and inclusive experience-one that enables people to thrive in the best job of their careers.
+At Peloton, we are committed to providing our team members with opportunities and resources that enable a fulfilling and healthy experience.
+As our company continues to evolve, our commitment to our team members remains as strong as ever.
+We employ strategies to understand and meet our team's needs and prioritize their well-being, investing in their personal and professional development, pay equity, and competitive health care benefits.
+Our goal is to cultivate an enriching, equitable, and inclusive experience.